hieu2010/ReliableMessaging/README.md

 ### Data Delivery

 The class _DeliveryTaskWrapper.java_ is a wrapper for a _DeliveryTask.java_, which represents a periodical attempt to send the sensor data to the cloud.
 The logic behind the delivery taks is the following:
  * get data from the local MongoDB instance (max.
-100 entries)
+100 entries),
- * make an attempt to send the data (as a string) to the cloud in a HTTP POST request
+ * make an attempt to send the data (as a string) to the cloud in a HTTP POST request,
- * if succeeded, delete the data from the DB
+ * if succeeded, delete the data from the DB,
- * if failed, retry
+ * if failed, retry.

 # FAQ

 #### How is reliable messaging ensured?

-Answer 1
+Reliable messaging is warranted through the HTTP and the underlying TCP protocol.

 #### What happens if Local Component is disconnected?